psyss24/psyss24.github.io/posts/money.md

 As the abstraction of money progressed — from barter to commodity, to coinage and then to banknotes, there was still throughout this history, an anchoring principle: money stood in for something real.
 Gold, silver, salt — whether carried, stored, or promised, were seen as the underlying guarantors of value.

-Fiat money would eventually sever that tie but like before, the next evolution didn’t emerge overnight, but out of economic stress, geopolitical necessity, and the hard practical limits of commodity-backed systems.
+Fiat money would eventually sever that tie but like before, the next evolution didn’t emerge overnight, but out of economic stress, geopolitical necessity, and the hard practical limits of commodity backed systems.

 In the 19th and early 20th centuries, much of the world adhered to the [gold standard][14].
 This meant that currencies were redeemable in a fixed amount of gold held in national treasuries.
 It was an elegant solution: gold constrained overspending, and paper money simply made the system more portable.
 It was abstraction, yes, but still tethered to a tangible reserve.
 For example, under the Classical Gold Standard (1870s–1914), the British pound sterling was convertible into a precise weight of gold.
 Other countries followed suit, and the international exchange was [“ushered into a period of unprecedented stability and prosperity”][15].